anmagx/frankentrack/README.md

 With 3-point tracking, I found that some orientations are quite tricky to hold - for example, looking down and moving around the yaw axis always tended to introduce some "wobble" which I couldn't quite get to go away.

-Using IMU angles, there are no angles that are more or less stable than others.
+Using IMU angles, there are no angles that are more or less stable than others, and movement is smooth in all directions.

 **Tradeoffs**

 Very fast movements can trip up the internal state of the sensor, leading to a desync of what the sensor expects it's starting position to be and what it actually is.
 This requires manual recentering, which can be done by the press of a button.

-In practice during normal play, I didn't have this happen very often.
+In practice during normal play, I only had this happen when I tried to provoke it.

+The calibration phase is very important and must be run at each program startup.
+The sensor must be upright and relatively level to give precise measurements.
+While you could calibrate while wearing your headset, you would need to be incredibly still.
+I would suggest setting your system down for the short startup.

+Drift may be influenced by external factors like temperature or humidity, so the program allows recalibration at any time.
+After very long periods, the offsets internal to the sensor could be out of sync with changed external factors, requiring a sensor reboot.
+This of course entirely depends on how the sensor is programmed.